 For questions or to request accommodations, please contact Barnes Center at The Arch Health Promotion by calling 315.443.8000 or by emailing email@example.com.

-Peer Educators are undergraduate students that provide health and wellness education to their peers through interactive programs, tabling and other outreach events.
-Peer Educators are role models and liaisons that connect their peers to health and wellness resources on and off-campus.
+Peer Educators are undergraduate students that provide health and wellness education to their peers through interactive programming and other outreach initiatives.
+Peer Educators are role models and liaisons that connect their peers to health and wellness resources on and off campus.
 There are three Peer Education teams that specialize in different wellness topics.
-These include substance use, sexuality and relationships, and mental health.
+These include substance use education, sexuality and relationships, and mental health.
 Explore Peer Educator opportunities below, and apply to Be Involved today!

 Learn more about each team below.

 Be Wise Peer Educators focus on educating and empowering students to make informed choices and decisions regarding the use of alcohol and other substances.
 This team is committed to making a campus-wide difference through nonjudgmental dialogue.